alljoyn/extras-webdocs/docs/develop/run-sample-apps/index.md

 * [About][about] These samples show how to use the About feature for announcing and discovering.
-* [Onboarding][onboarding] These samples show how to use the two sides of the Onboarding service framework, the Onboarder and the Onboardable.
+* [Onboarding][onboarding] These samples show how to use the two sides of the Onboarding service framework, the Onboarder and the Onboardee.
 * [Config][config] These samples show how to use the Configuration service framework.
 * [Notification][notification] These samples show how to use the Notification service framework as a Producer and a Consumer.